| 3. Excluded Factual Evidence The hearing judge excluded certain testimony that Three Angels

 teachings and beliefs through various media, such as print, audio,

+video and radio and television broadcast.
 Three Angels' communication of its religious messages through

 print, audio, video and broadcast media are the very type of